 Using this paperwork and by talking to you about the impact of pain on areas of your life, including work, leisure, socialising and relationships with family and friends, they will work with you to form a shared understanding (called a formulation) of the issues you are struggling with.
 This may highlight areas which you may want to work on or improve.

-At the end of this session you will agree a plan with the psychologist.
+At the end of this session the aim is that you will agree a plan with the psychologist.
 This may involve:

 Please be aware that there is usually a waiting list to see a Psychologist.
 The department is doing its best to make the wait as short as possible.